matwerber1/aws-iot-dog-collar/README.md

 ## Transmitting the Signal

-From the **Interpretation** step of analyzing the signal with URH, we determined that the appropriate bit length was "200", meaning that each bit was represented by a 200us (microsecond) consecutive period of a positive or negative amplitude (since we were using ASK modulation).
+From the **Interpretation** step of analyzing the signal with URH, we determined that the appropriate bit length was "200", meaning that each bit was represented by a 200us (microsecond) consecutive period of a positive or negative amplitude (since we were using ASK modulation)
 We also know that our remote uses a simple NRZ transmission protocol, meaning that each 1 and 0 is transmitted for the same duration.

 In other words, to send a 1 or 0, we simply need to apply a voltage or apply no voltage, respectively, to our 433 Mhz transmitter for 200us.